PhD Degree Program in Pharmacological Sciences

 Expected career and professional opportunities:

-• The interdisciplinary nature of the course and the research topics allow career opportunities in Italian healthcare sector (ULSS, hospitals, pharmacovigilance centers), in pharmaceutical industry, research centers, universities, government institutions in Italy and abroad;
+The PhD program provides advanced training in pharmacology and toxicology.
+Its interdisciplinary, multidisciplinary, and transdisciplinary nature, together with its research focus, opens up career opportunities in the Italian healthcare sector (Local Health Authorities, hospitals, pharmacovigilance centers), the pharmaceutical industry, research centers, universities, and governmental institutions both in Italy and abroad.

-The intense training activity allowed our young PhDs to fully enter the work world mainly in basic and applied scientific research field, clinical pharmacology, preventive medicine, epidemiology and risk management
+The intensive training offered by the program has enabled our PhD graduates to successfully enter the workforce, primarily in the fields of basic and applied scientific research, clinical pharmacology, preventive medicine, epidemiology, and risk management.

 Contacts